DIBL/JavaMultiThreading/interviewQuestions.md

 - `t.join()` instructs the current thread - the one that call `t.join()` - to wait until the `t` thread completes its job before continuing with the statements that follows.
 - Use `join()` method, T3 calls T2. join, and T2 calls T1.join, this ways T1 will finish first and T3 will finish last.

 #### 10. What is the advantage of new Lock interface over synchronized block in Java?
 You need to implement a high performance cache which allows multiple reader but single writer to keep the integrity how will you implement it?
+[3]
-The major advantage of readwritelock interfaces on multi-threaded and concurrent programming is they provide two separate lock for reading and writing which enables you to write high performance data structure like ConcurrentHashMap and conditional blocking.
+- The major advantage of readwritelock on multi-threaded and concurrent programming is they provide two separate lock for reading and writing which enables you to write high performance data structure like ConcurrentHashMap and conditional blocking.
+- When you execute the following code sample you'll notice that both read tasks have to wait the whole second until the write task has finished.
+After the write lock has been released both read tasks are executed in parallel and print the result simultaneously to the console.
+They don't have to wait for each other to finish because read-locks can safely be acquired concurrently as long as no write-lock is held by another thread.

 ```
 ExecutorService executor = Executors.newFixedThreadPool(2);